lin-yuxiang/dolphin/docs/source/index.rst

 OpenI Dolphin Documentation
 ==========================

-Welcome to project ``Dolphin``, which is an open source collection of algorithms using deep learning in several fields of computer vision based on **PyTorch**:
+Welcome to project ``Dolphin``, which is an open source framework of algorithms using deep learning in several fields of computer vision based on **PyTorch**:
-*Object Detection*, *Generative Adversarial Network*, *Video Action Analysis*, *Mono Depth Estimation*, *Activate Learning*, *Object Tracking* and *Segmentation*, aiming to simplifies algorithms research experiments.
+*Object Detection*, *Generative Adversarial Network*, *Video Action Analysis*, *Mono Depth Estimation*, *Activate Learning*, *Object Tracking* and *Segmentation*, aiming to promote learning of deep-learning based computer vision algorithms and simultaneously simplifies algorithms research experiments.

 .. note::
    This documentation contains only API introduction of the project, the